ripienaar/typhon/README.md

 _/etc/typhon/heads_ in files matching _*`_`head.rb_, you can just touch a file called _reload.txt_ in that directory to cause all the heads to be re-read from disk

+It will check every 10 seconds if this _reload.txt_ has changed and initiate a reload of all the heads, any files that are new will be tailed and any files being tailed with no more heads attached will be closed.

 Configuration?
 --------------